On the arithmetic of weighted complete intersections of low degree: Abstract

 \section{Abstract}

-Following work of de Jong and Starr, we prove that smooth complete intersections in complex weighted projective space of low enough degrees are rationally simply connected.
-This implies in particular (due to work of Hassett and Pirutka) that smooth weighted complete intersections over function fields of smooth complex curves satisfy weak approximation at all places, that $R-$equivalence of rational points is trivial, and that the Chow group of zero cycles of degree zero is zero.
+A variety is rationally connected if two general points can be joined by a rational curve.
+A higher version of this notion is rational simple connectedness, which requires suitable spaces of rational curves through two points to be rationally connected themselves.
+We prove that smooth, complex, weighted complete intersections of low enough degree are rationally simply connected.
+This result has strong arithmetic implications for weighted complete intersections defined over the function field of a smooth, complex curve.
+Namely, it implies that these varieties satisfy weak approximation at all places, that $R$-equivalence of rational points is trivial, and that the Chow group of zero cycles of degree zero is zero.